ruricolist/spinneret/README.md

 - Keyword-value pairs following a tag are interpreted as attributes.
   HTML syntax may not be used in attribute values.
-Attributes with nil values are omitted.
+Attributes with nil values are omitted from the output.
 Boolean attributes with non-nil values are minimized.

   Duplicate attributes are handled like duplicate keyword arguments: all values are evaluated, but only the leftmost value is used.
 The